stefanb-git/http-ext/README.md

-# http-ext
+# HTTP Extension

-extension for .NET Standard to convert an HTTP response to an C# object
+extension for .NET Standard to convert an HTTP response to an C# object using Newtonsoft.Json